pJotoro/jo/README.md

 # jo:app

-A stupidly easy to use alternative to SDL, GLFW, Raylib, and others.
+A stupidly easy to use platform layer.

 You can move a window around with the arrow keys: